PIGMANIA/Super-resolution/README.md

 ## Usage

-### 1. The tree shows config directory in the repository
+### 1. The tree shows config directories in the repository
 ```
 configs/
 ├── models